jxnblk/axs/README.md

 ### Pseudo-classes

-Since Axs uses [stylis][stylis] to parse strings to valid CSS, pseudo-classes can be added to components with a syntax like the following:
+Since Axs uses [stylis][stylis] to parse strings to valid CSS, pseudo-classes can be added to components with a syntax like the following.
+The `&` refers to the component's generated className.

 ```jsx
 const Link = props =>